CartoDB/carto.js/doc/API.md

 </div>
 <div class="margin20"></div>

-If you are using Google Maps for you basemap in your CartoDB account, using createViz requires that you load the **Google Maps V3** JavaScript libarary in the HEAD of your HTML.
-If you use other basemaps, cartodb.js will load the Leaflet library for you automatically.
+If you are using Google Maps for the basemap in the CartoDB UI, using createViz will require that you load the **Google Maps V3** JavaScript library in the HEAD of your HTML.
+For all other basemaps, CartoDB.js will load the Leaflet library for you automatically.

 ###### Adding cartodb layers to an existing map

-In case you already have a map instantiated on your page, you can simply use the [createLayer](#createlayer) method to add new CartoDB layers to it.
-This is particullary useful when you have more things on your map apart from CartoDB layers or you have an application where you want to integrate CartoDB layers.
+In case you already have maps on your webpage, you can simply use the [createLayer](#createlayer) method to add CartoDB layers onto it.
+This is useful when you are combining CartoDB visualizations with other layers or you have an application that you need to integrate with CartoDB layers.

-Below, you have an example using a previously instatiated leaflet map.
+Below is an example putting a CartoDB layer on top of an existing Leaflet map.

 <div class="margin20"></div>
 <div class="code_title">Adding cartodb layers to an existing map</div>